Freetrade Review 2026 – can you trade stocks for free?

 Freetrade features

-• Low minimum investment – You can start investing in shares from just £2.
+• No minimum investment – You can start investing in shares straight away, with no minimum investment required to open an account

-• More than 6,000 UK, European and US stocks and ETFs – Invest in some of the world’s largest and best-known listed companies such as Google, Facebook and Apple or try to spot rising stars.
+• Access up to 6,500 UK, European and US stocks, ETFs, Gilts and Mutual funds – Invest in some of the world’s largest and best-known listed companies such as Google, Facebook and Apple or try to spot rising stars.

 • Cash investments – Invest in low-risk ETFs that have the potential to provide a high yield

-• UK Treasury bills – Achieve an interest rate off over 5.00% (Correct as of 13.03.24) by accessing UK government-backed treasury bills.
-Pay no custody fees until April 2024.
+• UK Treasury bills – Achieve a yield of up to 3.46% by accessing UK government-backed treasury bills.
+(Rate changes weekly)

-• ISA – Earn interest and dividends from shares tax-free through an ISA.
+• Flexible ISA – Earn interest and dividends from shares tax-free through an ISA.
 You can also transfer old ISA money to your Freetrade ISA account.
+As the ISA is flexible, you can withdraw money from your ISA throughout the tax year and, provided you return it within the same tax year, you won’t lose that part of your allowance.

-• Free share – Receive a free share worth between £10 and £100 when you sign up via for a basic account via Money to the Masses* and deposit a minimum of £50 (capital at risk).
+• Free share – Receive a free share worth between £10 and £100 when you sign up for a basic account via Money to the Masses* and deposit a minimum of £50.
+Capital at risk, T&Cs apply.

 • Shareholder perks – Some companies will provide shareholders with freebies once you earn a minimum amount.
 For example, if you own 500 shares in Fuller Smith & Turner, you can get a discount card for its pubs and hotels.